Amish Communities in Virginia

 Among the Halifax County Amish you’ll also find a number of entrepreneurs, including a shed builder, hickory rocker maker, a furniture business (read more about VA Amish furniture), and quilts.

 As of 2008, a fourth Virginia Amish settlement was found in Lee County, near the towns of Rose Hill and Jonesville.
+It appears this community later went extinct, though a second community was started in the same general area in 2020.

 Historical Amish settlement in Virginia